phpDocumentor/fig-standards/proposed/phpdoc.md

 specific to the current tag.

-The supplied meta-data can influence the behavior of the owning annotation and as such influence the behavior of the succeeding "Structural Element".
+The supplied meta-data can influence the behavior of the owning annotation and as such influence the behavior of the succeeding Structural Element.

 The contents of a signature are to be determined by the tag type (as described in the tag-name) and fall beyond the scope of this specification.
 However, a